slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-09-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->

 ## Exercise 2
-In the second exercise, we are going to be estimating only the temperature value of the next hour from the given past 24 hours of weather-related information.
+In the next exercise, we are going to be estimating only the temperature value of the next hour from the given past 24 hours of weather-related information.
 Thus we will not be computing any intermediate output from the RNN and only one scalar value at the final step.
 Additionally, we will use mean square error as a loss function.

 Given this information, show that: